 (1)Rename base tables.
 Doing this will invalidate all PL/SQL code with the exception of triggers.

 (2)Create editioning views over the base tables, matching the original table structures and names.
-PL/SQL objects will now recompile against editioning view.
+PL/SQL objects will now recompile against the editioning view.

 (3)If necessary, apply VPD policies against editioning views, rather than base tables.